latj/hub-spoke-microhack/README.md

 ````

 Now we have configured route-table for all spokes.
 For the onprem traffic we need to defined the route table for the Virtual Network Gateway.
 Find the Route Table "gateway-route" and check the next hop for each spoke.
 It isn't recommended to configure 0.0.0.0/0 you need to do one entry per spoke vnet.
+The route for the first spoke already exist.
+So you need to add the route for **vnet-spoke2**.
+Dont forget to click **Save**.

 ![image](images/gateway-route.png)